Skip to main content

 Create Free and Top-up Plans

-Create our free plan, and assign 10 premium messages to it.
-These are “one-off” credits, that will not reset periodically.
+Create a free plan, and assign 10 messages to it.
+We’ll add an interval of “month”, so that the user is granted 10 periodically.

 Make sure to set the auto-enable flag on the free plan, so that it is automatically assigned to new customers.